-In addition to his role as the Founder, President and Chief Executive Officer of The Elements Group and Red Petal Ventures, Alan is involved in many civic and community endeavors and currently serves on several boards, including the National Board of the Land Trust Alliance (Executive Committee, Chair of the Governance Committee and Chair of the Community Conservation Task Force), the Board of Openlands (Executive Committee, Chair of the Governance Committee and Chair of the Diversity and Inclusion Committee), the Board of the Black Ensemble Theater (Executive Committee, Vice-Chair of the Board, Chair of the Governance Committee and Chair of the Free to BE Village redevelopment initiative), the Board of the Garfield Park Conservatory and the Advisory Board of the Chicago Children’s Advocacy Center.
+In addition to his role as the Founder, President and Chief Executive Officer of The Elements Group and Red Petal Ventures, Alan is involved in many civic and community endeavors and currently serves on several boards, including the National Board of the Land Trust Alliance, the Board of Openlands, the Conservation and Policy Council of the Forest Preserves of Cook County, the Board of the Black Ensemble Theater, the Board of the Garfield Park Conservatory and the Advisory Board of the Chicago Children’s Advocacy Center.
 In 2017, he was admitted as a member of Lambda Alpha International (The Honorary Land Economics Society).
 Alan has also served in leadership roles for the Chicago Park District Advisory Council Oversight Committee, Uplift Community High School and the Chicago 2016 Olympic Next Generation Leadership Advisory Council.
 An avid modern architecture enthusiast, he is also a supporting member of the Mies van der Rohe Society.

 Alan is also a partner in a Chicago-based boutique transactional law firm, where he has represented clients on numerous real estate, municipal finance and public-private partnership transactions totaling over $15 billion, including lead roles in such high profile finance projects as the new Soldier Field Stadium, the McCormick Place West Expansion and the U.S. Cellular Field Renovation.
 Alan earned his Bachelor of Business Administration degree, with an emphasis in Finance, from the University of Notre Dame in 1986.
 He received his law degree from the Notre Dame Law School in 1989.
 Alan received his Certificate in Project Management from New York University in 2003.
 In 2018, Alan was recognized by Crain’s as one of Chicago’s Notable Minority Lawyers.